What every dog owner should know about canine dream patterns

 Puppies and older dogs share the same dreams as large dogs, although they are more likely to show indications that they’re in dreamland in a manner that adult dogs would not.

-The pons is a portion of the brainstem in dogs and people that controls paralyzing the big muscles during sleep.
+The pons is a region of the brainstem in dogs and humans that controls the paralysis of large muscles during sleep.

 Because a puppy’s brain is still maturing, this function isn’t fully functional yet, and it becomes less so as dogs get older.